 In all of these cases, a simple “no thanks” is necessary, or you could be a victim of identity fraud.

-According to the mobile marketing company LocalVox, 67 percent of customers give their email addresses to companies to receive discounts and promotions.
+According to the mobile marketing company LocalVox, 67% of customers give their email addresses to companies to receive discounts and promotions.
 So what’s the big deal?
-You give out your email address and get a 20 percent off coupon for your next purchase.
-Sounds great!
-Not so much.
+You give out your email address and get a 20% off coupon for your next purchase, but what’s that deal going to really cost you?

 Be Careful Who You Share Your Information With